qila-09/bank-heist-oop-game/README.md

 ## Overview

 This C# console game was built to strengthen my understanding of object-oriented programming.
-I wanted to apply OOP principles such as inheritance, encapsulation, and class interaction in a complete but simplistic project as its purpose was purely to solidify my understanding and fluency with these ideas.
+I wanted to apply OOP principles such as inheritance, encapsulation, and class interaction in a complete but manageable project as its purpose was purely to solidify my understanding and fluency with these ideas.

 **Core Loop** - `Bank` class controls everything, updating guard positions, rendering the display, processing the players actions, expiring used items and checking for any end conditions each turn.
 Repeats indefinitely until player ends the game, is caught or inputs 'quit' as their action.